-If you are interested in receiving monoclonal antibodies or antiviral drugs, you should discuss with your healthcare provider which treatment options are recommended for you.
+If you are interested in receiving or antiviral medications, you should discuss with your healthcare provider which treatment options are recommended for you.

 You may receive these medications for COVID-19 and still participate in the study.
 This is your choice.